hypernumbers/learn_elisp_the_hard_way/contents/learning-elisp.rst

 It assumes that the reader can get a clean install of Ubuntu GNU/Linux up and running.

 ---------------------------
-How This Book Teaches eLisp
+How This Book Teaches Elisp
 ---------------------------

-This book teaches eLisp through the medium of Emacs.
-Emacs has a *scratch* window in which arbitrary eLisp expressions can be evaluated.
+This book teaches Elisp through the medium of Emacs.
+Emacs has a *scratch* window in which arbitrary Elisp expressions can be evaluated.
 Initial lessons will use the *scratch* window.
 Later lessons will move on to creating external lisp files and loading them into Emacs to use them.